MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/display.md

 ![Screenshot of the Display select file dialog action.](\media\display\display-select-file-example.png)

 The select file dialog looks like the following figure.
-Note that the file filter in the bottom right of the figure is specified in the action properties.
+Note that the file filter in the bottom right cornoner of the dialog is specified in the action properties.

 ![Screenshot of a Select file dialog example.](\media\display\select-file-example.png)